digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 ``[DAML-LF < x.y]`` and ``[DAML-LF ≥ x.y]`` to make the respective
 line conditional upon the DAML-LF version.

+The version 1.dev is a special staging area for the next 1.x version to be released.
+Compliant implementations are not required to implement any features exclusive to version 1.dev, but should take them under advisement as likely elements of the next 1.x version.

 Below, we list the versions of DAML-LF 1.x that a DAML-LF engine compliant with the present specification must handle [except for 1.dev], in ascending order.
 The list comes with a brief description of